West Hughes Humphreys: Impeachment, conviction and removal from office

 Humphreys served as a Judge of the Confederate District Court for the District of Tennessee from 1861 to 1865.

 On May 19, 1862, the United States House of Representatives voted to impeach Humphreys on the following charges: publicly calling for secession; giving aid to an armed rebellion; conspiring with Jefferson Davis; serving as a Confederate judge; confiscating the property of Military Governor Andrew Johnson and United States Supreme Court Justice John Catron; and imprisoning a Union sympathizer with "intent to injure him."

 On June 26, 1862, the United States Senate began the trial of the impeachment in his absence and later that day unanimously convicted him of all charges presented, except that of confiscating the property of Andrew Johnson.
 Humphreys was removed from office and barred from holding office under the United States for life.
 He held his Confederate judgeship until the end of the Civil War.

 Later career and death

 Following the end of the American Civil War, Humphreys resumed private practice in Nashville from 1866 to 1882.
 In later life, Humphreys argued for the prohibition of alcohol and wrote several books.
 He died on October 16, 1882, in Nashville.

 Family

 Humphreys' father, Parry Wayne Humphreys, was an attorney, judge who served on the state Supreme Court and nearly two decades in the state judiciary, and one term as United States Representative from Tennessee.

 Humphreys was a member of the Methodist Episcopal Church, South.
-He married and had a daughter, Annie Humphreys.

-She married John W. Morton, who served as a captain in the Confederate States Army during the Civil War.
-Afterward he was a founder of the Nashville chapter of the Ku Klux Klan.
+He married and had a daughter, Annie Humphreys, who married John W. Morton, who during the Civil War served as a captain in the Confederate States Army.
+Afterward, Morton was a founder of the Nashville chapter of the Ku Klux Klan.
 Reportedly Morton initiated former Confederate general Nathan Bedford Forrest into the KKK.